CryptoOnion/doc/faq.md

 ## Remote[*] is not transmittable

 `Remotes[*]` are used to identify locally connected peers.
 They have no global meaning and are therefore not transmittable.
-If you need to save an instance of a remote, you could define the value as local.
+If you need to save an instance of a remote, you need define the value as local.
 Another peer can no longer access this value.

 Considering a control interface with a switch.
 We want to know which peer last changed this value.
 Therefore,